oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 # Turn mitigations off
 * See here for details and warnings: https://linuxreviews.org/HOWTO_make_Linux_run_blazing_fast_(again)_on_Intel_CPUs
 * In `/etc/default/grub` add `mitigations=off` to `GRUB_CMDLINE_LINUX_DEFAULT` and run `sudo update-grub`

+# xscreensaver
+The config resides in `~/.xscreensaver`.
+The only thing I changed was to set `lock:` to `False`, because having xscreensaver lock caused me a problem when disconnecting external screen/sleep suspend.